Royal Archives: Wardrobe, Household, and Estate Papers

-Presented to George V in 1914 by the Duke of Buccleuch was a collection of papers including bills and receipts detailing the purchases of royal furnishings and wardrobes.
+Presented to George V in 1914 by John Montagu Douglas Scott, 7th Duke of Buccleuch was a collection of papers including bills and receipts detailing the purchases of royal furnishings and wardrobes.
 Currently the oldest records in the Royal Archives, the Wardrobe Papers originated from the Dukes of Montagu between 1660 and 1749.
 Records of the Royal Household including staff records are also stored at the Royal Archives for safekeeping and made available online for public research.
 These papers detail financial and managerial information of various royal estates during the eighteenth, nineteenth, and twentieth centuries.

 Stuart and Cumberland Papers

 Following the death of Henry Benedict Stuart, papers and letters belonging to the Stuart lineage were acquired by George IV after eventually relocating from Rome to the Royal Archives through a complex set of circumstances.
 One of the first and oldest collections housed in the Royal Archives, the Stuart Papers are composed of letters, records, and other papers illustrating the Jacobite conflict between 1713 and 1770.
-Obtained around the same time as the Stuart Papers, records of the Duke of Cumberland were transferred to the Royal Archives in 1914.
+Obtained around the same time as the Stuart Papers, records of Prince William, Duke of Cumberland were transferred to the Royal Archives in 1914.
 Significant moments in the Jacobite Rebellion from 1745 to 1757 were documented in military records and correspondence.

 Georgian Papers

-In partnership with the Royal Library, The Omohundro Institute of Early American History and Culture, and the College of William and Mary, the Royal Archives are systematically cataloging the Georgian Papers, which will be made digitally accessible and searchable to users all over the world.
+In partnership with the Royal Library, the Omohundro Institute of Early American History and Culture, and the College of William & Mary, the Royal Archives are systematically cataloging the Georgian Papers, which will be made digitally accessible and searchable to users all over the world.
 As part of the Georgian Papers Programme, the Royal Archives plans to catalogue all its papers relating to the Hanoverian monarchy and make them freely available online by 2020.

-Introduced to the Royal Archives in 1914, both official and private correspondence of George III and George IV were found in the care of the Duke of Wellington who presented them to George V upon discovery.
+Introduced to the Royal Archives in 1914, both official and private correspondence of George III and George IV were found in the care of Arthur Wellesley, 4th Duke of Wellington who presented them to George V upon discovery.
 Although a small amount of the Georgian Papers includes records from George I and George II, most of the collection represents George III and George IV.
 This collection also includes a sample of essays and other personal writings of George III.
-Additionally, despite William IV’s official papers being destroyed after his death in 1837, records including personal accounts, military documents, and private correspondence have been preserved in the Royal Archives.
-As acting Prime Ministers under the reign of William IV and Queen Victoria, The 2nd Earl Grey and Lord Melbourne, produced a wealth of official correspondence during their time in service.
+Additionally, despite William IV's official papers being destroyed after his death in 1837, records including personal accounts, military documents, and private correspondence have been preserved in the Royal Archives.
+As acting prime ministers under the reign of William IV and Queen Victoria, Charles Grey, 2nd Earl Grey and William Lamb, 2nd Viscount Melbourne, produced a wealth of official correspondence during their time in service.
 Known as the Melbourne and Howick Papers, these documents detail noteworthy political and social affairs of the 1830s.